 My name is Modeline Celestin and my pronouns are she/her.
 I am from Belle Glade, Florida, where our acclaimed motto is “Her soil is her fortune.”
 It occupies the unceded homelands of the Mayami, Seminole, and Taíno nations.
 As a young child tethered to the land, I inherited the intrinsic values my parents harvested from their manual labor as migrant farmworkers.

 I earned my B.A. in Sustainability Studies and minored in Wildlife Ecology and Conservation at the University of Florida.
 During my time there, I worked extensively around the United States and South Africa in different capacities.
-My broad research interest focuses on exploring the varying dynamics of how anthropogenic activities influence biodiversity ecosystem health and multifunctionality.
+My broad research interest focuses on exploring the varying dynamics of how anthropogenic activities influence biodiversity and ecosystem health.